amwebdev86/news-weather-app/README.md

 ```
-## Installation
-You can view the deployed version [HERE]()
-### Fork or download
-1. download and install the Gatsby CLI following these instructions [HERE](https://www.gatsbyjs.com/tutorial/part-zero/)
-2. download the project and open your terminal and run the command ``` npm install ``` to install and update any required dependancies.
-3. You will need to provide an API key to retrieve the API you can get the key [HERE](https://openweathermap.org/guide).
-Below are more details on adding api Key.
-4. run the command ``` gatsby develop ``` to start up development server and open your browser and navigate to http://localhost:8000/ [localhost](http://localhost:8000/)

 ### Adding API Key
-(if you wish to view the application without a key you can access the deployed version on [Netlify]() )
+(if you wish to view the application without a key you can access the deployed version on [Surge](tiresome-box.surge.sh) )
 - Hard-code the api in gatsby-node.js on line 2 . the defaults city is Louisville you can also change this in the weatherEndpoint on line 4
 ```js
 const axios = require("axios");